What Is a Home Warranty Cash Buyout?

 - A covered part is unavailable, making a full fix impractical

 While the flexibility sounds great, the key thing to understand is that the buyout amount is almost never equivalent to what you'd pay at retail.
-Companies base their cash offers on their internal wholesale contractor costs — not the price you'd pay at a hardware store or appliance retailer.
+Companies base their cash offers on their internal wholesale contractor costs, not the price you'd pay at a hardware store or appliance retailer.
+First American's own contract language explicitly states that cash-in-lieu payments are based on their negotiated rates with suppliers, which may be less than retail.
+Choice Home Warranty's contract similarly reserves the right to pay "CHW's actual cost (which at times may be less than retail)."

 How Home Warranty Buyout Amounts Are Calculated